How should people approach traditions?

 Research by the psychologist Paul Rozin shows that people come to enjoy the experience of eating chili peppers mostly by reinterpreting the pain signals caused by capsicum as pleasure or excitement.
 Based on work in the highlands of Mexico, children acquire this preference gradually, without being pressured or compelled.
 They want to learn to like chili peppers, to be like those they admire.
 This fits with what we’ve already seen: children readily acquire food preferences from older peers.
 The bottom line is that culture can overpower our innate mammalian aversions when necessary and without us knowing it.

-Henrich concludes this chapter by noting that although we may be able to uncover the roots of particular cultural traditions, that information is useless without also recognizing the broader structures those practices derive from.
-To truly appreciate the role of cultural traditions in humanity’s evolutionary journey, one must understand the complex, societal structures that gave rise to these traditions.
+Henrich concludes by noting that although we may be able to uncover the roots of particular cultural traditions, that information is useless if we don't also recognize the broader structures those practices derive from.
+To truly appreciate the role of cultural traditions in humanity’s evolutionary journey, we must understand the complex societal structures that gave rise to these traditions.

 As a product of this long-running duet between cumulative cultural evolution and genes, our brains have genetically adapted to a world in which information crucial to our survival was embedded implicitly in a vast body of knowledge that we inherit culturally from previous generations.
 This information comes buried in daily cooking routines (manioc), taboos, divination rituals, local tastes (chili peppers), mental models, and tool-manufacturing scripts (arrow shafts).
 These practices and beliefs are often (implicitly) MUCH smarter than we are, as neither individuals nor groups could figure them out in one lifetime.
 For these evolutionary reasons, learners first decide if they will “turn on” their causal-model builders at all, and if so, they have to carefully assess how much mental effort to put into them.
 And if cultural transmission supplies a prebuilt mental model for how things work, learners readily acquire and adhere to those.